rofgh/ur_to_sr_mapping/README.md

 The language family set should be extendable/scalable by adding additional parameters in [src/parameters.py](https://github.com/rofgh/ur_to_sr_mapping/blob/04ee506608f7c58b81418987d333ec76d639e712/src/parameters.py#L1).
 Depending on the format of this parameter, this will require the addition of syntactic tree lexical item(s), which would need to be reflected in [nodes.py](https://github.com/rofgh/ur_to_sr_mapping/blob/04ee506608f7c58b81418987d333ec76d639e712/src/nodes.py#L1) and changes to the [UR_writer](https://github.com/rofgh/Hidden-Sin/tree/master/UR_writer).
 Essentially, scaling by another parameter requires some fluency in the script, but should be possible without changing any of the existing script.

-See the [src readme](https://github.com/rofgh/ur_to_sr_mapping/blob/master/src/README.md) for more in depth descriptions of the deeper code.
+See the [src readme](https://github.com/rofgh/ur_to_sr_mapping/blob/master/src/README.md) for more in depth descriptions of the code.

 Our preliminary thoughts/description/notes/analysis/interpretation of the original SFY grammar and languages can be found [here](https://docs.google.com/document/d/1J_fS85IQWB9MPXB96ccHrKF_JHXn44iVyyemQOeFJQo/edit?usp=sharing)